 But then the sunrise made everything worth it

-Finally we made it to the top, where we joined about 30 other young people (almost all of whom, it appeared, were international students on exchange at the University of Otago like myself).
-That is when the sky exploding in colours.
-(Again, I’m sorry the photos are so bad!)
+Finally, we made it to the top, where we joined about 30 other young people (almost all of whom, it appeared, were international students on exchange at the University of Otago like myself).
+That is when the sky explodes in colours.

 But despite that minor inconvenience, the entire experience was beautiful.
 This was easily one of my favourite sunrises of my life (probably in the top three!).